 School-sponsored events are not considered as absences.
 The student who has a signed Parent Permission Form will be allowed to go on the trip.
 Students are allowed to make up any work missed.

-Permission forms must be submitted to the teacher/sponsor at least two days prior to the trip.
+Permission forms must be submitted at least two days prior to the trip.